-Year: III Lecture: hours/week
+Lecture: hours/week

-Part: I Tutorial: hours/week
+Tutorial: hours/week

-Practical: 6 hours/week

 The aim of the polytechnic education is to create a pool of skill based manpower to support shop floor and field operations as a middle level link between technicians and engineers.
 Diploma pass out plays an important role in managing shop-floor operations Therefore, it is necessary to the diploma pass out to get acquainted with the actual shop floor operations in the industry.
 This course has been designed to give actual working environment exposure to the diploma students.